CannonWilson/Projection-Correction/README.md

 The iterative approach provided the best results based on our evaluation metric.
 However, upon inspection of the outputs, it is clear that the results contain significant visual artifacts.
 This suggests that alternative and/or additional evaluation metrics should be considered moving forward, including perceptual quality metrics such as Structural Similarity Index (SSI), Peak Signal-to-Noise Ratio (PSNR), or Visual Information Fidelity (VIF); and temporal consitency metrics such as Temporal Structural Similarity Index (TSSI) or Temporal Average Gradient (TAG).

 ### Demos
 Here is a demo of the iterative timelapse.
-More demos can be viewed [here](./videos)
+More demos can be viewed in the GitHub repo (link at the top of the page).

 ![](./videos/gifs/iterative_timelapse.gif)